Art and Architecture History

 What are the features of Miami’s program?

-Art and architecture history majors have the opportunity to attend national conferences and work on publications that prepare you for professional expectations.
+Art and architecture history majors are required to either serve an internship with an arts organization or study abroad.
+Many majors do both.
+Through student organizations, majors have the opportunity to attend national conferences and work on publications that prepare you for professional expectations.

-Miami's Department of Art, accredited through the National Association of Schools of Art and Design, brings together students of varied interests and talents: students who are studying to be practicing artists, students who are preparing to be art teachers, and students who are concentrating on art history.
-Often, art classes are composed of students from each of these three areas.
-This enriches and broadens exposure to different points of view.
+Miami's Department of Art, accredited through the National Association of Schools of Art and Design, brings together students of varied interests and talents: students who are studying to be practicing artists and designers, students who are preparing to be art teachers, and students who are concentrating on art history.
+Often, art and architecture history classes are composed of students from each of these areas, which enriches and broadens exposure to different points of view.

 What courses would I take?